William Johnson Cory: Posthumous influence

 At school you are engaged not so much in acquiring knowledge as in making mental efforts under criticism.
 A certain amount of knowledge you can indeed with average faculties acquire so as to retain; nor need you regret the hours you spent on much that is forgotten, for the shadow of lost knowledge at least protects you from many illusions.
 But you go to a great school not so much for knowledge as for arts and habits; for the habit of attention, for the art of expression, for the art of assuming at a moment's notice a new intellectual position, for the art of entering quickly into another person's thoughts, for the habit of submitting to censure and refutation, for the art of indicating assent or dissent in graduated terms, for the habit of regarding minute points of accuracy, for the art of working out what is possible in a given time, for taste, for discrimination, for mental courage, and for mental soberness.

 In 1924 an entire book devoted to Cory was printed, entitled Ionicus.
-The author was Reginald Baliol Brett, 2nd Viscount Esher, whom Johnson had grown close to when Brett was a schoolboy, and who was by then an adviser to the government and one of the most eminent and powerful men of his time.
-Brett had begun a correspondence with Cory while he was at Eton, and continued it until the time of Cory's death.
+The author was Reginald Baliol Brett, 2nd Viscount Esher, to whom Johnson had grown close when Brett was a schoolboy,.
+By then Brett was an adviser to the government and one of the most eminent and powerful men of his time.
+He had begun a correspondence with Cory while he was at Eton and continued it until the time of Cory's death.
 The dedication mentions three Prime Ministers, two of whom (Rosebery and Balfour) learnt at Eton "the elements of high politics from IONICUS" (Rosebery and Balfour), whereas the third (Asquith) "showed him kindness in his old age".